jacobwilliams/vibehdf5/README.md

 ### CSV Data Management
 - Filters are stored as JSON in the `csv_filters` attribute of CSV groups
+- Plot configurations are stored as JSON in the `saved_plots` attribute of CSV groups
-- Each CSV group maintains independent filter state
+- Each CSV group maintains independent filter state and plot configurations
 - Large CSV files (10,000+ rows) display efficiently with filtered views
 - Use filters before plotting or exporting to work with specific data subsets
 - Column data types are preserved during import (numeric, string, etc.)
+- Create multiple plot views of the same data with different styling and filters

 ### Workflow Integration
 - Use drag-and-drop to quickly archive project files